Tory: United States

 Depiction of the death of British Major Patrick Ferguson, during the American Revolutionary War.
 He was shot while commanding Loyalist regulars and militia at the Battle of Kings Mountain.

-The term "Loyalist" was used in the American Revolution for those who remained loyal to the British Crown.
+The term "Loyalist" was used in the American Revolution for (and by) those who remained loyal to the British Crown.
+Loyalists were frequently called "Tories" by Patriots, who used this term as a derogatory label.
 About 80% of the Loyalists remained in the United States after the war.
 The 60,000 or so Loyalists who settled in Nova Scotia, Quebec, the Bahamas, or returned to Great Britain after the American War of Independence are known as United Empire Loyalists.

 On 12 February 1798, Thomas Jefferson (of the Democratic-Republican Party) described the conservative Federalist Party as "[a] political Sect [...] believing that the executive is the branch of our government which the most needs support, [who] are called federalists, sometimes aristocrats or monocrats, and sometimes Tories, after the corresponding sect in the English Government of the same definition".
 However, that was clearly a hostile description by the Federalists' foes of whom Jefferson was one and not a name used by the Federalists themselves.
 The Federalist Party was dissolved in 1835 with no successor parties.

 Later, the Democratic-Republican Party splintered into different parties, with the two dissidences being the National Republican Party and the Whig Party.
 The rest of the party would become the Democratic Party.
 The National Republican Party would then merge with the Whig Party, giving rise to what would be called the Second Party System.
 Although the Whig Party adopted its name from its British counterpart, the term "Tories" had already completely fallen out of favour in the US.

 During the American Civil War, Confederate forces commonly referred to Southern Unionists as Tories, drawing a parallel with the Tories of the American Revolutionary War.
 To the Confederates, Southern Unionists symbolised a direct challenge to their political aspirations and were viewed as "traitors to the white race".
 Conversely, Unionists regarded Southern Unionists as a loyal segment of the Southern population, swept by the tide of succession, and around whom the foundations of Reconstruction would be built.